 What’s the core problem?

-I said it many times before: data is a real new currency and it becomes more important each day, taking into consideration all the advances that are made in the artificial intelligence and machine learning fields.
+I said it many times before: data is a real new currency and it becomes more important each day, taking into consideration all the advances that are made in artificial intelligence of which you can find good quotes on https://www.salesforce.com/blog/2019/04/ai-quotes.html, and machine learning fields.
 Data is the core problem of the Cambridge Analytica scandal.
 Precisely, there was a psychological quiz application on Facebook that asked users for access to their Facebook profile in return for their quiz result.
 The application was used more than 200.000 times but taking into consideration that the requested access also included the Facebook friends, it’s obvious that a huge amount of data was gathered.

 This data was then used by Cambridge Analytica to perform profiling using artificial intelligence.
 The resulted information was then used to serve targeted content to Facebook users.
 If the data was gathered directly by Cambridge Analytica or by a third party that then made it available to the company is something that will probably clarified in court, so I won’t dwell on it.